 And with this explosion has come a diversity of terms to describe new creations and new arrangements.
 Multimedia?
 Crossmedia?
 Transmedia?
 What is the difference?
 I get that question a lot, and it’s a good one.

 These three terms can be divided on how they use media form and media channel.
-Media form is a language a story uses, and it can include text, photographs, illustrations, motion pictures, audio and many others.
+Media form is a language a story uses, and it can include text, photographs, illustrations, motion pictures, audio, graphic nonfiction, interactive forms and many others.
 These forms are then reproduced someplace and that place is a media channel.
-Journalism channels can include newspapers, magazines, television, radio, lectures, museums, games, graphic nonfiction, the Web or a mobile app among many others.
+Journalism channels can include newspapers, magazines, books, television, radio, lectures, museums, game consoles, the Web or a mobile app among many others.
 There are hundreds of possibilities here.

 This is an old term, dating back to before Macintosh computers that smiled at you when you turned them on.
 Looking for a way to describe the mix of media forms possible in the early digital age we borrowed the term “multimedia.”
 It spread to journalism production when news first hit the Web.
 Newspapers in particular grabbed the term to describe telling stories not just with words and still pictures, but also with infographics, sound and then video.